 Make it easier for lifeguards to keep so many people safe by following their directions.
 They will use whistles, sirens, loudspeaker announcements, hand signals and verbal directions to keep beach-goers safe.

 You may notice that some lifeguards are dressed in blue, some in red and yellow or both (in the case of Bondi).
 The red and yellow lifeguards are the volunteer Surf Life Saving Association and the blue lifeguards are APOLA lifeguards who are hired by local councils.
 Don't worry, they are both professionals at what they do.

-Many of Australia's beaches have rips, powerful currents that can drag a swimmer out to sea.
-Rips can behave in many different ways and are influenced by the morphology, swell, waves and other factors.
+Many of Australia's beaches have rips – powerful currents that can drag a swimmer out to sea.
+Rips can behave in many different ways and are influenced by the beach morphology, swell, waves, and other factors.

-Surf Life Saving Australia considers rips to be the number one hazard on Australian beaches (yes, it's not sharks despite the media hype).
-Many people have died or come close to death by panicking or trying to swim against the rip trying to get back to shore (19 people died in rips in 2017).
+Surf Life Saving Australia considers rips to be the number-one hazard on Australian beaches (yes, it's not sharks despite the media hype).
+Many people have died or come close to death by panicking or trying to swim against the rip trying to get back to shore (rips cause at least 21 drowning deaths in Australia each year).

 If you find yourself caught in a rip, don't panic (easier said than done).
 A rip will flow against the waves back out to sea, so if you swim parallel to the beach into the breaking waves, after just a few meters you can often swim out of it.

-You can also float and go with the rip, because it will often disperse just beyond the breakers, as long as you are a strong swimmer to then get yourself back to shore.
+You can also float and go with the rip, because it will often disperse just beyond the breakers, as long as you are a strong swimmer and can then get yourself back to shore.

 If you are in trouble and need help from the lifesavers, raise one arm up in the air and wave.